hyperspy/hyperspy/doc/user_guide/mva.rst

 =========================================
 .. versionadded:: 0.7

-The decomposition and BSS results are internally stored in the :py:class:`~.signal.Signal` class where all the methods discussed in this chapter can find them.
-However, they are stored as numpy array.
-Frequently it is useful to obtain the decomposition/BSS factors and loadings as HyperSpy signals and HyperSpy provides the following four methods for that pourpose:
+The decomposition and BSS results are internally stored as numpy arrays in the :py:class:`~.signal.Signal` class.
+Frequently it is useful to obtain the decomposition/BSS factors and loadings as HyperSpy signals, and HyperSpy provides the following methods for that purpose:

 * :py:meth:`~.signal.MVATools.get_decomposition_loadings`.
 * :py:meth:`~.signal.MVATools.get_decomposition_factors`.